ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 NPM Scripts and Webpack saw the biggest rises in the number of developers who now feel comfortable using them.

-Parcel also saw decent growth, with both the number of respondents who have used it at least a little (12.98%, up +7.47%) and those who feel comfortable using it (7.05%, up +4.32%) rising from the 2018 results.
+Parcel also saw decent growth in its usage, with both the number of respondents who have used it at least a little (12.98%, up +7.47%) and those who feel comfortable using it (7.05%, up +4.32%) rising from the 2018 results.

 ---